How to get and use Bhutanese SIM card in your phone

 There are two GSM network providers in Bhutan.
 First is the government owned B-mobile (Bhutan Telecom) and second is private Tashi Cell.
 SIM card of both companies can be purchased rather easily.
 Network coverage is better with B-mobile although Tashi Cell is catching up recently.
 The local call cost are slightly better with Tashi Cell but the difference is quite insignificant.

-We do recommend to get B-mobile, especially if you're traveling to less developed areas.
+We recommend getting B-mobile, especially if you're traveling to less developed areas.

 Where to buy SIM and what you need?

-You can purchase SIM card from the mobile operator office or from any authorized dealer.
+You can purchase special short validity tourist SIM card from the mobile operator office or from any authorized dealer.
 These are only present in larger towns like Paro, Thimphu or other district headquarters.
-You will need your passport photo page scan (sometimes they can make copy in the shop), passport sized photo and 100 Ngultrum (Nu) for B-mobile and 200 Nu for Tashi Cell.
+You will need your passport photo page scan (sometimes they can make copy in the shop) and 200 Ngultrum (Nu).
 Getting SIM card purchased and activated will not take more than 15 minutes.
 Vendor will handle all necessities of activation process.

 Charging your card

 Your SIM is charged with balance of it's nominal cost but still it's good idea to get some extra few hundreds Ngultrum for the beginning, especially if you want to call abroad or use Internet.